-Sometimes I think to myself: “Do I want to get old?”
-I mean really old – to walk with a cane, limping on one leg, wearing an old coat (even if I have money to buy a new one), thick glasses, and maybe hearing aids, blowing my nose loudly at the very wrong moment and spitting in the most inappropriate places.
+Sometimes I think to myself: “Do I want to live long?”
+The answer is “Yes” (with capital Y).
+But do I want to get old?
+I mean really old – to walk with a cane, limping on one leg, wearing an old coat (even if I had money to buy a new one), thick glasses, and maybe hearing aids, blowing my nose loudly at the very wrong moment and spitting in the most inappropriate places.

 Frankly, I don’t know.

-But what I know for sure is that I’d like to live an active and enjoyable life until some (hopefully distant) day when I’ll be called to heaven, preferably quickly and painlessly.
+But what I know for sure is that I’d like to live an active and enjoyable life until some (hopefully distant) day, when I’ll be called to the Kingdom of Peace, preferably quickly and painlessly.

 Given a choice, we all would live a longer life.
 At the same time, most would agree that the quality of life is more important than its quantity.
 I’ve noticed that as I approach a 'certain age' my body seems to be wearing out in some ways and I am facing new problems.
 The age I reach, and how much I enjoy my later life, will depend on slowing down that wear and dealing with the problems of aging.